Hackers-Taskforce/HackerCMD/README.md

 HackerCMD is a multi-functional command-line tool designed for ethical hackers, penetration testers, and cybersecurity enthusiasts.
 It supports a variety of features like network scanning, vulnerability scanning, DNS lookups, SSL certificate retrieval, banner grabbing, brute-forcing subdomains, password strength checking, and more.
 --
 ## (Creator Note:)
-If you fine and issue with the code feel free to reach out via discord or with the org on GitHub..
+If you find an issue with the code feel free to reach out via Discord or with the org on GitHub..
 --
 ## Features